 There is little evidence on the ground that development is being 'strictly controlled'.
-On the contrary development of housing is proceeding rapidly and in places is clearly damaging habitats listed in Annex I of the Habitats Directive such as Olea-ceratonia and Quercus infectoria woodlands, Juniperus phoenicea scrub, Genista facellata scrub, Pinus brutia forest and Sarcopeterium spinosum phrygana.
-The coastal-strip development between Polis and the Baths of Aphrodite has also dramatically increased the level of human disturbance on Caretta caretta breeding beaches outside the Natura site proposal, e.g. Latchi beach and the 1 km long Asprokremmos Beach (where the Anassa Hotel is situated) Under the EU Directives there is nevertheless an obligation to protect these species.
+On the contrary development of housing is proceeding rapidly and, in some places, is clearly damaging habitats listed in Annex I of the Habitats Directive such as Olea-ceratonia and Quercus infectoria woodlands, Juniperus phoenicea scrub, Genista facellata scrub, Pinus brutia forest and Sarcopeterium spinosum phrygana.
+The coastal-strip development between Polis and the Baths of Aphrodite has also dramatically increased the level of human disturbance on Caretta caretta breeding beaches outside the Natura 2000 site proposal, such as Latchi beach, and the 1 km long Asprokremmos Beach (where the Anassa Hotel is situated) Under the EU Directives there is nevertheless an obligation to protect these species.
 Yet no measures have been taken to prevent disturbance from encroachment.
 Noisy water sports are still taking place.
 Contrary to point 9 of Rec.63/97, the situation on the beach of the Anassa Beach Hotel (sun beds, water sports, mechanical cleaning, photo pollution), has deteriorated further.
-With the approval of the local authority sun-beds etc. remain on the beach day and night.
+With the approval of the local authority sun-beds etc., remain on the beach day and night.
 'Quad bikes' and sand flattening machines move back and forth on the sand at Latchi, and noisy beach parties are held at night.

-Scattered housing development further inland is also impinging on areas of importance to breeding Rollers, Coraccias garrulus and Bonelli's eagle, Hieraetus fasciatus.
-Licenced and unlicenced quarrying activities, near the villages Kathikas and Drousia, are damaging Cupressus and,

-Olea -Ceratonia woodland and causing serious disturbance to an important colony of Egyptian Fruitbat Roussetus aegyptiacus.
+Scattered housing development further inland is also impinging on areas of importance to breeding Rollers, Coracias garrulus and Bonelli's eagle, Aquila fasciata (qualifying species for Akamas Peninsula SPA).
+Licenced and unlicenced quarrying activities, near the villages of Kathikas and Drousia, are damaging Cupressus and Olea-Ceratonia woodland and causing serious disturbance to an important colony of Egyptian Fruitbat Roussetus aegyptiacus.
+The Government is in breach of Article 6 of the Habitats Directive in that it is not applying the 'appropriate assessment' procedure before allowing development.

-In light of the above, it is clear that the current proposal is too limited to afford sufficient protection to habitats and species.
-The reason for this is that, contrary to the requirements of the Habitat and Birds Directives, the boundaries for the area designated as a Natura site have been set less on ecological grounds, and more on socio-economic ones, to satisfy local voters.
-The Government's insistence on 'providing protection' for a large part of the Peninsula, not through Natura designation, or other international status, but through the national planning zoning scheme, does not satisfy NGOs, because these zones may be changed much more easily under populist pressure.
+In light of the above, it is clear that the currently proposed area is too limited to afford sufficient protection to habitats and species.
+The reason for this is that, contrary to the requirements of the Habitat and Birds Directives, the boundaries for the area designated as a Natura 2000 site have been decided less on ecological grounds, and more on socio-economic ones, to satisfy local voters.
+The Government's insistence on 'providing protection' for a large part of the Peninsula, not through Natura 2000 designation, or other international status, but through the national planning/zoning scheme, does not satisfy NGOs, because these zones may be changed much more easily under populist pressure and no environmental control is conducted by the relevant environmental authorities.
 No zoning is yet in place and illegal buildings are already being constructed within the site area, with no serious attempts to prevent them.
-In any case, designating a small part of the Peninsula (mostly state forest) as a Natura site does not meet the proposals of the Bern Convention's Recommendation no. 63/97 for protection of the area, nor in this case, the Natura 2000 Guidelines concerning sufficiency and non-fragmentation of proposed sites.
+In any case, designating a small part of the Peninsula (mostly state forest) as a Natura 2000 site does not meet the proposals of the Bern Convention's Recommendation no. 63/97 for protection of the area, nor in this case, the Natura 2000 Guidelines concerning sufficiency and non-fragmentation of proposed sites.
+A formal notice letter has been sent to the Republic by the EU Commission for insufficient designation.
+Since the criteria for excluding the area are not scientific, they violate the Habitats Directive, and if it is accepted that the whole of the peninsula is ecologically significant, the Republic no longer has an excuse for not including the whole area in the Natura 2000 network.